 Establish The Ground Rules

+One of the best negotiation tactics is to simply cut to the chase.
 Whenever you’re entering a negotiation, it’s critical to set the ground rules right off the bat by asking the person you’re working with whether they have decision-making power or not.
 Ask something like: “If we agree today, can you agree to sign the deal?”

-Be Ready for The Extra Nibble
+Be Ready for More Negotiation Tactics

 When someone refuses to bring the decision-maker into the negotiation, you can count on one thing: that other person will want an extra nibble in the deal.
 I speak from experience.
 There were multiple times when this situation unfolded for me throughout my career when the person I was negotiating with didn’t have the final say on a deal.
-Whenever this happened, my tactic in response would be to hold something back–to not give everything I could during the negotiation–because I knew whenever the Higher Authority entered the picture, they wanted something extra and I was prepared to give.
+Whenever this happened, my negotiating tactic in response would be to hold something back–to not give everything I could during the negotiation–because I knew whenever the Higher Authority entered the picture, they wanted something extra and I was prepared to give.

 So, whenever you’re about to enter a negotiation, establish who you’re negotiating with right at the start.
 Does this person have the decision-making power to make a deal–or not?
 If they can’t, ask to get whoever that person is involved.
 If they refuse, consider walking away or holding something back during the negotiation.
 Because, in the end, the Higher Authority will want an extra bit.